PawseySC/hpc-container-training/_episodes/21-build-docker.md

 exercises: 5
 questions:
 objectives:
-- Discuss the pros&cons of building with Singularity vs Docker
+- Discuss the pros & cons of building with Singularity vs Docker
 - Learn the basic syntax of a Dockerfile
 - Build and share an image with Docker
 - Convert a Docker image into the Singularity format